A Guide to Trading in Northern Ireland, and the Windsor Framework

 The UK Internal Market Scheme is now open for registration and has replaced the UK Trader Scheme.
 The UK Internal Market Scheme allows registered traders to declare goods "not at risk" if they are imported into Northern Ireland for sale or final use within the UK.

-From 30 September 2024, registered businesses will be able to avail of simplified declaration requirements which will remove the need for supplementary customs declarations on goods deemed "Not At Risk" upon entry into Northern Ireland.
+From 31st March 2025, registered businesses will be able to avail of simplified declaration requirements which will remove the need for supplementary customs declarations on goods deemed "Not At Risk" upon entry into Northern Ireland.
 Under these new simplified processes only existing commercial information will be required.

 Duty Reimbursement Scheme

 The UK government has recently launched a Duty Reimbursement Scheme.
 The purpose of this scheme is to enable businesses to reclaim duty which has been paid on goods which were initially deemed to be “At Risk” but which were subsequently found to have remained in Northern Ireland.
-More information can be found in our full article about the Duty Reimbursement Scheme.

 Will I still be able to avail of the Customs Duty Waiver Scheme?

 Going forward businesses importing goods from Great Britain to Northern Ireland will continue to be able to avail of the Customs Duty Waiver Scheme.
-From 1 January 2024 the maximum value of duties able to be waived over the course of three tax years for "at risk" goods moved into Northern Ireland will rise to €275,000 (£235,000) from the current level of €200,000 (£170,000).
+Businesses in Northern Ireland can claim up to €300,000 over three tax years through the customs duty waiver scheme.

 Sanitary and Phytosanitary

-The Windsor Framework sets out dedicated arrangements to support the critical flow of agrifood retail products into Northern Ireland.
-These movements were previously supported under the Scheme for Temporary Agrifood Movements to Northern Ireland (STAMNI).
+The Windsor Framework sets out dedicated arrangements to support the critical flow of agri-food retail products into Northern Ireland.
+These movements were previously supported under the Scheme for Temporary Agri-food Movements to Northern Ireland (STAMNI).
 This has now been replaced by a new scheme called the Retail Movement Scheme.

 The Retail Movement Scheme enables a much broader range of traders to move prepackaged retail goods into Northern Ireland with a single general certificate, reducing the volume of paperwork, checks and certification requirements.

-Prepared by the InterTradeIreland Trade Hub Team.
+Article reviewed by the Trade Hub team: September 2024